The town of Glen Innes is known as ‘Celtic Country' because of its early Scottish settlers.

 Co-located in the hospital is the Community Health Centre which provides occupational therapy, social work, general and drug and alcohol counselling, child and family health, audiometry, speech pathology, living skills and mental health services, amongst other visiting services.

-There is one general practice facilities in Glen Innes.
+There is an Ambulance Service of NSW station in Glen Innes.

 Glen Innes offers occasional care, long day care, family day care and pre-school services.